YashM8/ProjectExercise/README.md

 - To show the exercises, click the Show button.
 This loads the exercises from the JSON file.

+- To show progress, type in the exercise and click the Progress button.

 - The visual component of this project can be found at the bottom of the frame.